rebordao/kdd98cup/README.md

 7. Testing
 8. Model Evaluation and Comparison

+In my solution to task 1 I follow this procedure.

+In my solution to task 2 first I predict who is a donor, and then - using just those samples - I train a classifier that predicts how much the person donated.
+Then I mail all the ones where the prediction is higher than $0.68.

-I used only the training cases that were provided and made my train and test sets out of that file.
+I used only the training cases that were provided and made my training and test sets out of that file.
 Thus my train and test sets together have 95412 cases.

 ## System Architecture